cloud66/help-old/_posts/troubleshooting/2013-09-26-libv8-gem-errors.md

 `gem install libv8` (for the latest or `gem install libv8 --version '3.11.8.13'` for a specific version for instance)

-Finally, if you can't get this to work and you're running Rails > 3.1.0 then you also have the option of letting Cloud 66 install Node.js for you!
+Finally, if you can't get this to work and you're running Rails > 3.1.0 then you also have the option of letting Cloud 66 install Node.js for you.

-Remove 'therubyracer' from your Gemfile and [Cloud 66 will automatically install Node.js](/help/asset_pipeline_compilation) - simple!
+Remove 'therubyracer' from your Gemfile and [Cloud 66 will automatically install Node.js](/how-to/asset_pipeline.html) - simple!

 ## The specifics